montge/documents/README.md

 ## Deliverables and Schedule

-The project’s work breaks into five “tracks” each backed by one or more Gits in the Project Repository.
+The Project organizes deliverables in five “tracks” each backed by one or more Gits in the Project Repository.

 Track | Name | Description | GIT | Tech Deliverables
 :---: | :---: | :--- | :--- | :---: